-Art+Action is a small but mighty team comprised of Amy Kisch, Founder + Artistic Director of Social Impact; Amy Schoening, Director of Campaign Messaging + Creative; Brittany Ficken, Executive Producer + Project Director; Robert Saywitz, Design Director; and Lindsay George, Project Associate + Website Project Manager; and Louella Acquino, National Expansion Associate.
-We’d be nowhere without the support of our Coalition Partners, Creative Collaborators, and community.
+Art+Action is a small but mighty team comprised of Amy Kisch, Founder + Artistic Director of Social Impact; Amy Schoening, Director of Campaign Messaging + Creative; Brittany Ficken, Executive Producer + Project Director; Robert Saywitz, Design Director; Lindsay George, Project Associate + Website Project Manager; and Louella Acquino, National Expansion Associate.
+We’d be nowhere without the support of our Coalition Partners, Creative Collaborators, donors, and community.

 Let’s build the movement.
 Reach out to learn more about being a part of the Art+Action Coalition as a Partner, Member, or Volunteer.